gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

     helper_image = "my.registry.local/gitlab/gitlab-runner-helper:x86_64-${CI_RUNNER_REVISION}"
 ```

-With that configuration, GitLab Runner will instruct the executor to use the image in version `x86_64-${CI_RUNNER_REVISION}`,
+With this configuration, GitLab Runner instructs the executor to use the image in version `x86_64-${CI_RUNNER_REVISION}`,
 which is based on its compilation data.
-After updating GitLab Runner to a new version, this will ensure that GitLab
+After updating GitLab Runner to a new version, GitLab
-Runner will try to download the proper image.
-This of course means that the image should be uploaded to the registry
+Runner tries to download the proper image.
+The image should be uploaded to the registry
-before upgrading GitLab Runner, otherwise the jobs will start failing with a "No such image" error.
+before upgrading GitLab Runner, otherwise the jobs start failing with a "No such image" error.

 In GitLab Runner 13.2 and later, the helper image is tagged by
 `$CI_RUNNER_VERSION` in addition to `$CI_RUNNER_REVISION`.
 Both tags are